atac/SyntheticData/Configuration Specification.md

-Configuration files for SynthCh10Gen provide the application with datasource and channel setup information for a single generation run.
+Configuration files for SynthCh10Gen provide the application with data source and channel setup information for a single generation run.
 These files (see [examples](#example-configuration)) are in JSON format and have the following requirements.

 ## Configuration File Description